California Regulations for Proper Disposal of Medical Waste

-The Medical Waste Management Act provides the definition of medical waste (California Health and Safety Code, 117690).
+The Medical Waste Management Act provides a definition of medical waste (California Health and Safety Code, 117690).
 The waste must satisfy three criteria in order to be classified as medical waste.
 These three criteria are:

 - The material must be a waste product.

 - The waste must be either biohazardous or sharps waste.
 Various forms of waste are defined as biohazardous because of the actual or presumed presence of pathogenic microorganisms.
 Such wastes as laboratory waste and fluid blood fall into this category and are therefore biohazardous waste.
-Objects which have been used in invasive procedures, such as hypodermic needles, and broken glass items contaminated with blood or other biohazardous waste are considered to be sharps waste.
+Objects which have been used in invasive procedures, such as hypodermic needles and broken glass items contaminated with blood or other biohazardous waste are considered to be sharps waste.